JermellB/restagraph/README.md

 This includes features such as:

+- Declaring the type of data that can be stored in each attribute of a resource.
-- constraints on the relationships that can be created between two types of resource
+- Constraints on the relationships that can be created between two types of resource.
-    - this includes cardinality constraints, i.e. 1:1, 1:many, many:1 and many:many relationships
+    - This includes cardinality constraints, i.e. 1:1, 1:many, many:1 and many:many relationships.
-- resources which only make sense in the context of other resources, e.g. interfaces on computers.
+- Resources which only make sense in the context of other resources, e.g. interfaces on computers.

-Thus, it gives you a schema and constraints similar in spirit to a relational database, but with much more flexibility.
+Thus, it gives you a schema and constraints similar in spirit to a relational database, but with the flexibility that only a graph database can provide.

-There is explicit support for dependent resources, i.e. resources that only make sense in the context of another.

 For convenient reference, [the docs are on Github Pages](https://equill.github.io/restagraph/).

 ## Benefits, a.k.a. the point of this thing

-- Consistent data structure: it ensures that the data that goes _in_ to a Neo4j database follows a consistent and predictable structure.
+- Predictable, consistent data structure: you know for sure what kinds of data are stored, and how they can be connected to each other.
 - Language independence: the REST API means that any language can be used to build applications on top of this structure.
 - Development speed: with a single JSON file, you define both the database schema and the API.
+- GUI independence: the rules that define and validate the data structures are not mixed in with the code that generates a particular GUI for the app.
+    - You can build multiple GUIs, including mobile ones, that all automatically conform to the same rules.
+    - You can build automation against the application, still with all the same guarantees about the data.

 ## What does it look like?